 An event of eventAction type last changed.
 The event of eventAction type last changed MUST be omitted if the domain name has not been updated since it was created.

-An event of eventAction type registrar expiration. [[The eventAction type registrar expiration is pending registration in the IANA RDAP JSON Values registry]].

-An event of eventAction type last update of RDAP database. [[The eventAction type last update of RDAP database is pending registration in the IANA RDAP JSON Values registry]].
+An event of eventAction type last update of RDAP database.

 The domain object in the RDAP response MAY contain the following events:

+An event of eventAction type registrar expiration.

-An event of eventAction type last transferred, with the last date and time that the domain was transferred.
-The event of eventAction type last transferred MUST be omitted if the domain name has not been transferred since it was created.
+An event of eventAction type transfer, with the last date and time that the domain was transferred.
+The event of eventAction type transfer MUST be omitted if the domain name has not been transferred since it was created.

 Entities MUST use jCard [RFC7095] structured addresses.